 - Warehouse Workers

 Working in a warehouse is a physically demanding job that also comes with a lot of lifting, carrying, twisting, and other less than ideal body positions.
 These positions also often require workers to drive a truck or an industrial vehicle, like forklifts, that create a whole-body vibration, which can lead to backache and soreness.

 Like nurses, factory workers are often on their feet throughout their entire shifts.
 Moreover, some positions require people to perform tasks that involve doing the same movements for prolonged periods.
 This can ultimately cause muscle fatigue and weakness.

 - Gardeners, Landscapers, & Farmers

-span style="font-weight: 400;">These three jobs are especially physically demanding.
+These three jobs are especially physically demanding.
 Many of the tasks associated with these professions also require heavy lifting, repetitive motions, bending over, and a lot of walking.
 Back pain is also common among farmers and landscapers because of the daily and demanding physicality.
-Repeated movements like hedge trimming, tree pruning, and planting can lead to overuse back injury.
+Repetitive movements like hedge trimming, tree pruning, and planting can lead to overuse back injury.

-Though they wouldn’t be able to file a workers’ compensation lawsuit in case of an injury, the labor mothers do every day can’t go without being acknowledged.
+Though they wouldn’t be able to file a workers’ compensation lawsuit in case of an injury, what labor mothers do every day can’t go without being acknowledged.
 It’s work that is not paid and often overlooked.
-While it may seem natural for a woman to take care of their child, lifting an infant for breastfeeding, carrying them from place to place, or even pregnancy itself, motherhood can take a toll on a woman’s back.
+While it may seem natural for a woman to take care of their child, lift an infant for breastfeeding, and carry them from place to place, motherhood can take a toll on a woman’s back.